HomeDing/homeding.github.io/boards/esp01.md

 * The red LED is connected to the 3.3V Power supply and lights up constantly.
 * The blue LED is connected to the Serial output pin and lights up when data is sent.
 When not using the TX Serial output the pin and LED can be used as a digital output too.

-There have been critics about these 2 LEDs and some recomment to unsolder them e.g. to save power for battery driven solutions.
+There have been critics about these 2 LEDs and some recommend to unsolder them e.g. to save power for battery driven solutions.

 ## ESP-01S LEDs